VelkanGk/lilith-discord-bot/README.md

 You can't transfer the server ownership to a bot.

 <b>Never transfer ownership of Discord Server to an unrecognized account, thirt parties or someone you don't trust .</b>

+## Suggestions and Mods
+If you would like to improve, add or require something for this bot, please open an Issue and tell me about it!
+I'll be glad to hear your comments.